2021–22 Chelsea F.C. season: November

-The following Sunday, Chelsea took on Manchester United, who had recently sacked manager Ole Gunnar Solskjær.
-Despite having almost two-thirds of the possession, Chelsea could only manage a 1–1 draw.
-Jorginho's heavy touch allowed Jadon Sancho to score the game's opener, but he later converted a penalty to level the score line.
+December

 Chelsea began the busy December period with a match against Watford.
 Players had to leave the pitch for 25 minutes due to a medical incident in the Graham Taylor Stand at Vicarage Road.
 Paramedics rushed onto the pitch about 12 minutes into the game to treat a supporter, who was taken to a local hospital and later reported to be in stable condition.
 Chelsea went on to win the game 2–1, courtesy of goals from Mason Mount and Hakim Ziyech.

 Chelsea's third competitive defeat of the season came on December 4 as they travelled to the London Stadium to take on West Ham, who sat in fourth place in the Premier League.
 Chelsea lead twice through goals from Thiago Silva and Mason Mount, but were twice pegged back.
 In the 87th minute, Arthur Masuaku scored the game's winner with a cross-come-shot that beat Mendy at his near post.
 The result meant that Chelsea slipped to third in the Premier League, behind Manchester City and Liverpool, relinquishing the top spot for the first time since Matchday 6.
 Four days later, Chelsea travelled to Saint Petersburg to take on Zenit in the final Champions League group stage match.
 Going into the final matchday, Chelsea sat atop the group, ahead of Juventus due to their superior head-to-head record.
 Timo Werner scored an early goal, but by half-time, Zenit had scored twice to give the Russian side the lead.
 Chelsea battled back in the second half, with Romelu Lukaku equalizing before Werner scored his second in the 85th minute.
 However, with nearly the last kick of the game, Magomed Ozdoev made it 3–3 with a half-volley from outside the penalty area.
 Combined with Juventus' win against Malmö, the result meant that Chelsea would progress as runners-up in Group H.